Our blockbuster FTC disclosure awaits here. Updated Nov 5, 2025, this article contains one or more maps ...

 It's right about now when Margaret develops a new term, namely "fo-chud".
 By her definition, fo-chuds are people who live off of the grid in the forest.
 We're considering a domain name purchase (spottingthefochuds.com).

-Back on the parkway, we become keenly aware that too much of a good thing can be desensitizing.
+Back on the parkway, we become keenly aware that too much of a good thing can be desensitizing, which is almost laughable on an Etowah Meadows of Dan day.
 I mean ... every single mile is downright stellar.
 After continuing on for some time, we decide to pull off and get a good night's rest.

-An exit for Meadows of Dan proves reason enough to investigate.
-Many local businesses in this elegant little town are closed for good but the gas station and other nearby establishments are well kept, featuring a farmer's market and cabin rentals.
+An exit for Meadows of Dan proves reason enough to investigate, especially when you're tracing the full Etowah Meadows of Dan line.
+Many local businesses in this elegant little town have closed for good but the gas station and other nearby establishments are well kept, featuring a farmer's market and cabin rentals.
 Unfortunately, we can't reach the cabin owners so no go on that option.
 Answer next time!
 Voicemail wouldn't take messages!

-Meadows of Dan is a shining example of clear, clean and positive.
+Meadows of Dan is a shining example of clear, clean and positive, a fitting finale to an Etowah Meadows of Dan ride.
 The people here work hard and have a pleasant demeanor.
-There's an air about them that says they take pride in their location without being closed off to outsiders.
+They project an air that says they take pride in their location without closing themselves off to outsiders.

 Jane's Country Cafe, located just next door to the "farmer's market with a gas station", features some tasty eats.
 Wouldn't you know it, a series of sport touring riders are landing there as well.
-After booking a room four miles away at the incredible Woodberry Inn, things actually work out in that the hotel kitchen is closed on Tuesdays and Wednesdays.
+After we book a room four miles away at the incredible Woodberry Inn, things actually work out because the hotel closes its kitchen on Tuesdays and Wednesdays.

 Jane's it is!
-One chicken salad, one reuben and more than our fair share of chocolate pie with meringue topping is sure to put us to sleep.
+One chicken salad, one Reuben and more than our fair share of chocolate pie with meringue topping are sure to put us to sleep.
 Shepp and Angie, proprietors at the Woodberry, have owned it for five years (as of 2015).
 Note that it's for sale!
-Their records indicate that it turns a profit regardless of being closed during the winter months.
+Their records indicate that it turns a profit even though they close during the winter months.

 Evening arrives and the sun begins to set.
 Moonrise on the Blue Ridge Parkway is truly something to see.
 We've settled in near the patio of fellow riders/guests, strangers to us before conversation.

 Another great part of riding motorcycles over long distances is the people that you meet.
 These folks are quite the crew.
 Our time shared with them is worth every minute.
 Two are riding their Goldwing and another's on her 650cc scooter.
-The scooter is outfitted with four wheels and the "wing dings" say she's hard for them to keep up with.
+They've outfitted the scooter with four wheels and the "wing dings" say she's hard for them to keep up with.

 Here we have a moment where differentiating "riders" from "bikers" is easy.
-We're in the company of a 60+ gal who's been told she needs knee surgery.
+We're in the company of a 60+ gal whose doctor has told her she needs knee surgery.
 Her response?

 “It'll have to wait until the riding season is over.
 I've got miles to cover.
-Until then, I won't be bothered with it.”
+Until then, I refuse to bother with it.”

-Relaxing for another hour or so, the pond view at the Woodberry is complimented by bullfrogs.
+Relaxing for another hour or so, we enjoy bullfrogs complementing the pond view at the Woodberry.
 Margaret wants to see one.
 Even when they wake us in the night, we smile and return to sleep.

 This is the kind of place where you leave the windows open and enjoy everything to the fullest.